 We have a 50-year track record of creating innovative solutions to tough environmental challenges.
-Here's an overview of our early record.
+Here are some of the big wins we scored over the years.

 2006: California passes law to rein in climate pollution

 We helped policymakers create legislation that sets an economy-wide cap on greenhouse gases, sparking a clean energy economic boom.

 1995: New program gives landowners an incentive to protect vulnerable wildlife

 Because of our unique incentive system called Safe Harbor, the owners of 4 million acres nationwide welcome 63 rare species to their land.

 1991: McDonald's reduces waste — and saves money

 In forming the first corporate partnership, we showed that an environmental group and a Fortune 500 company can get results together.

 1990: Acid rain pollution is slashed using the power of the marketplace